webdesserts/scripts/packages/app-scripts/Readme.md

   - Typescript
   - styled-components
   - svgr
-- Easy use with Beaker Browser and homebase

 > **Warning**: this project is primarily for my personal use.
 Feel free to file issues, but I don't make any gaurantees that I'll get to them.
 Instead, I would encourage you to fork this repository and make your own personal set of scripts!